 - Long-term care staff (dining room assistant, cleaner)

 Read more about the best summer jobs for teens

 Remote schooling and online gaming mean that many teens are more comfortable online than their parents are.
 That’s a skill that can be put to use!
 Online jobs offer teens the option of working from home and more control over some of the anxiety-provoking factors of an on-site job.
 A few to consider:

-• E-commerce enterprises (including shops of their own!)
+- E-commerce enterprises (including starting their own business!)

 Where teenagers can look for their first jobs